balena-io/debugging-masterclass/README.md

 * Always ask permission before carrying out non-read actions.
 This includes situations such as stopping/restarting/starting services which are otherwise functional (such as the Supervisor).
-This is *especially* important in cases where this would stop otherwise functioning applications (such as stopping balenaEngine).
+This is *especially* important in cases where this would stop otherwise functioning services (such as stopping balenaEngine).
 * Ensure that the customer is appraised of any non-trivial non-read actions that you are going to take before you carry those actions out on-device.
 If they